jorgefranconunes/tea/00README.txt

 http://www.pdmfc.com/tea

-2. Download and install any aditional Java packages you migh need.
+2. Download and install any additional Java packages you migh need.

-If you intend to access relational databases from within Tea by using the TDBC module you will need the apropriate JDBC drivers.
+If you intend to access relational databases from within Tea by using the TDBC module you will need the appropriate JDBC drivers.
 Check with your database vendor where you can get your JDBC driver.
 Tea has been used in production environments with Postgresql, MySql, Oracle, Sybase, Informix, SQL Server.